Essentials Week 1 Grammar - FREE Activities and Lessons

 These lists and cards make it so fun and easy for students to memorize the words.

-I highlight suggest having them listen to and sing the songs on repeat as well.
+I highly suggest having them listen to and sing the songs on repeat as well.

 Grammar task boxes are an absolute game changer for us.
 Once they’re prepped, it is so easy to have your lessons and activities lined out for each week.
 My girls are excited for grammar time instead of dreading it.